supreeth-hr/Dream-Lots/README.md

-# Dream-Lots-Web-Application
+# Dream Lots
 Dream Lots is a Real Estate Web Application using MERN Stack.
 It is a leading real estate agency that specializes in helping clients buy, sell, and rent properties in the most desirable neighborhoods.
-Our team of experienced agents is dedicated to providing exceptional service and making the buying and selling process as smooth as possible.

-Our mission is to help our clients achieve their real estate goals by providing expert advice, personalized service, and a deep understanding of the local market.
-Whether you are looking to buy, sell, or rent a property, we are here to help you every step of the way.

-Our team of agents has a wealth of experience and knowledge in the real estate industry, and we are committed to providing the highest level of service to our clients.
-We believe that buying or selling a property should be an exciting and rewarding experience, and we are dedicated to making that a reality for each and every one of our clients.
+## Introduction

+Dream Lots aims to provide a platform for users to browse and list properties for rent or sale.
+It includes features for searching properties based on various criteria, managing property listings, and user authentication.

+## Features

+- **Property Listing**
+  - Users can list properties for rent or sale with detailed information including description, amenities, and pricing.
+- **Search**
+  - Search properties based on location, type (rent or sale), amenities (parking, furnished), and sorting options.
+- **User Authentication**
+  - Secure authentication using Firebase Authentication with Google OAuth for seamless sign-in.
+- **Image Upload**
+  - Integration with Firebase Storage for uploading property images.
+- **Responsive Design**
+  - Responsive UI for optimal viewing experience across devices.

+## Technologies Used

+- **Frontend**
+  - React.js
+  - React Router DOM
+  - Tailwind CSS
+  - Firebase Authentication
+- **Backend**
+  - Node.js
+  - Express.js
+  - MongoDB Compass
+  - Mongoose (ODM for MongoDB)
+- Deployed on Render